Cremation Costs in Indiana (2026)

 Do I have to skip the service if I choose cremation in Indiana?

 Not at all.
 Indiana providers offer cremation with a full service — visitation, ceremony, and then cremation instead of burial — for about $5,600.
-Memorial services after cremation are also common, letting families choose any venue or date.
+A memorial gathering after cremation is also a common alternative to a full funeral ceremony, letting families choose any venue or date.
 Only direct cremation at $1,600 omits the service entirely.

 Calculate Your Funeral Costs — Free Tools